 On average, Digester 1 sees a feedstock intake of 118 tonnes of dry solids per day, which produces a gas flow of 27,000 Nm3 (Normal Meter Cubed) per day.

-In comparison, Digester 2 (10% smaller), sees a feedstock intake of 110 tonnes of dry solids per day, which produces a gas flow of 36,000 Nm3 (Normal Meter Cubed) per day.
+In comparison, Digester 2 (10% smaller) has a feedstock intake of 110 tonnes of dry solids per day, producing a gas flow of 36,000 Nm3 (Normal Meter Cubed) per day.

 Rob Bentley continued: